One significant aspect of self-publishing is that nothing is set in stone.

 Price is an easy fix.
 Look at titles that are selling in your genre and price your book accordingly.

 2. Your cover is not up to standard.

-Using a poor quality cover is probably the most common mistake made by new authors.
+Publishing a book with a poor quality cover is probably the most common mistake new authors make.